Choose a Site

 If you’ll be serving martini cocktails, you can make your board even more specific.
 For the base of your drink, you’ll need to set out the two ingredients needed to make one — chilled vodka and vermouth.
 Plus olive brine if you want to offer dirty martini cocktails.
 Beyond that, the garnishes of a martini cocktail can really help your guests make their drinks their own.
 Traditional martini cocktail garnishes include lemon or orange twists, olives, cornichons and onions.
 Learn how to make a martini cocktail at home.

 Now you’re off to a great start.
-By combining a thoughtfully curated charcuterie board and other apps with your favourite cocktails, you'll create a harmonious and sophisticated culinary journey for your guests’ taste buds.
+By combining a thoughtfully curated charcuterie board and other apps with your favorite cocktails, you'll create a harmonious and sophisticated culinary journey for your guests’ taste buds.